 298 Commonwealth was designed by architect Samuel D. Kelley and built in 1880-1881 by brothers John W. Shapleigh and Samuel M. Shapleigh, carpenters and building contractors, for speculative sale, one of three contiguous houses (294-296-298 Commonwealth).

 Thomas Hart had been a hat and cap manufacturer until 1878, when he retired from the business.
 He also was president of the Mount Vernon National Bank.
-He served as Mayor of Boston twice, once in 1889-1890, as Postmaster of Boston from 1891 to 1895, and again as Mayor in 1900-1901.
+He served as Mayor of Boston in 1889-1890, as Postmaster of Boston from 1891 to 1895, and again as Mayor in 1900-1901.

 Living with the Harts were Thomas Hart’s brother-in-law and former business partner, Frederick B. Taylor, and his daughter, Mabel Taylor.
 Frederick Taylor’s wife, Abigail (Snow) Taylor, had died in June of 1878.
 Frederick and Mabel Taylor had lived with the Harts at 85 Worcester.